opengauss-mirror/docs/content/en/docs/Developerguide/primary-server.md

 ## most\_available\_sync<a name="en-us_topic_0237124713_en-us_topic_0059777578_se53a9bce83414d17b84a9beb44dd0dda"></a>

-**Parameter description**: Specifies whether to block the primary server when the primary-standby synchronization fails.
+**Parameter description**: When all synchronization backup machines fail, whether the host waits for the backup machine to recover and synchronize logs before submitting.
+When a synchronized standby machine is restored, the host submits and needs to wait for the standby machine to synchronize.

 This parameter is a POSTMASTER parameter.
 Set it based on instructions provided in  [Table 1](resetting-parameters.md#en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

 **Value range**: Boolean

--   **on**  indicates that the primary server is not blocked when the synchronization fails.
+-   **on**  indicates that the host will not be blocked when all synchronous standby machines fail.
--   **off**  indicates that the primary server is blocked when the synchronization fails.
+-   **off**  indicates that the host is blocked when all synchronous standby machines fail.

 **Default value**:  **off**